dnth/satellite-image-deep-learning-course/README.md

 # course
 - Course website using [quarto](https://quarto.org/docs/books/)
 - Goal: create MVP course ASAP by keeping contributing simple and enabling reuse of existing material as much as possible
-- Each chapter is a markdown file that can contain links to videos, presentations and notebooks
+- Each chapter is a markdown file that can contain links to videos, presentations and notebooks.
+- Note the `.qmd` file format is Quarto flavour of markdown.
 - Notebooks should be self contained by including a cell for installing requirements, and runnable on Google colab

 ## Contributing